-Lead magnet is an irresistible bribe offering a specific chunk of value to a prospect in exchange for their contact information.
+A lead magnet is an irresistible bribe offering a specific chunk of value to a prospect in exchange for their contact information.
 The goal of the Lead Magnet is to maximize the number of targeted leads you are getting for an offer.

-Strategically, your freebie is often your first lead magnet.
-You share it in places your ideal clients hangout so you can invite them to come to your site and download it and get on your email list where you start developing the relationship.
+* Strategically, your freebie is often your first lead magnet.
+You share it in places your ideal clients’ hang out so you can invite them to come to your site and download it and get on your email list where you start developing the relationship.